xeronimus/node-libroboint/doc/libroboint.md

 ## hasInterface

-Tells if we have a connection to the Interface
+Tells if we have a connection to the Interface.
 Useful to call after "connect()"

 ### Examples